kunzeleric/kunzeleric/README.md

 ## Hey there!
-I'm Eric Kunzel, a Frontend Developer :)
+I'm Eric Kunzel, a Full-Stack Developer :)

 - 🔭 In a career transition!
 I'm dedicated to a full study journey in order to speed up the process.
 - 👯 I'm passionate about technology and I'm eager to learn more about it!